Archetypes of Dark Fantasy and Darker Reality in the Novel and the HBO Game of Thrones Series

 Escapism will only carry someone so far.

-On planet earth, those with awkward social skills become a magnet for the beta male and female types that wish to build up their self-confidence by attacking and dragging down others.
-The term fool's errand has never been more aptly applied than to the stereotypical bully he haunts a playground or in assumes a supervisory position at a place of employment.
+On planet earth, those with awkward social skills become a magnet for the beta types that wish to build up their self-confidence by attacking and dragging down others.
+The term fool's errand has never been more aptly applied than to the stereotypical bully he haunts a playground or in a supervisory position at a place of employment.
 Bullies are what they are because of their inadequacies and making life miserable for others will never change that.
 However, they are good at zeroing in on those they can pick on and many of them do so.
 For the person being picked on, all of these incoming missiles create a skewed version of reality.
-In other words, belittled geeks often see far too much of the more depraved segments of humanity.
+In other words, belittled socially awkward persons often see far too much of the more depraved segments of humanity.

 This rather grim reality is allegorically recreated in A Game of Thrones and is typified with many of the more villainous characters in the series.